custom-components/ble_monitor/docs/installation.md

 ### Step 3a.
 Configuration in the User Interface

 Make sure you restart Home Assistant after the installation in HACS.
-After the restart, go to **Configuration** in the side menu in Home Assistant and select **Integrations**.
-Click on **Add Integrations** in the bottom right corner and search for **Passive BLE Monitor** to install.
+After the restart, go to **Settings** in the side menu in Home Assistant and select **Devices and services**.
+Next, go to the **Integrations** tab.
+Click on **Add Integration** in the bottom right corner and search for **Passive BLE Monitor** to install.
 This will open the configuration menu with the default settings.
 The options are explained in the [configuration parameters](configuration_params) section below and can also be changed later in the options menu.
 Depending on the sensor, the sensors should be added to your Home Assistant automatically within a few seconds till 10 minutes.

   ![Integration setup]({{site.baseurl}}/assets/images/configuration_screen.png)